Don’t let a low GPA keep you from studying abroad

 Canadian University Dubai

-CUD is located in the heart of Dubai with a GPA requirement of 2.
-They offer education that is based on the world-renowned Canadian higher education system and is accredited by the UAE Ministry of Education.
-Better yet, if you start studying at CUD, you can transfer to one of their partner universities in Canada after completing your first year.
+Canadian University Dubai (CUD) is located in the heart of Dubai and has a GPA requirement of 2.0.
+It offers education that is based on the world-renowned Canadian higher education system and is accredited by the UAE Ministry of Education.
+Better yet, if you start studying at CUD, you can transfer to one of its partner universities in Canada after completing your first year.

-Studying at Heriot Watt University Dubai, you will receive a top notch British education.
-This university is also situated in Dubai and require a GPA score of 2.5.
-They offer undergraduate programmes in management, construction, quantity surveying and engineering.
-This university is accredited and approved by Royal Charter in the UK and their programmes give you the option to transfer and complete part of your degree at their home campus in Scotland.
+At Heriot Watt University Dubai, you will receive a top-notch British education.
+This university is also situated in Dubai and requires a minimum GPA of 2.5.
+It offers undergraduate programs in management, construction, quantity surveying, and engineering.
+This university is accredited and approved by the Royal Charter in the UK and its programs give you the option to transfer and complete part of your degree at its home campus in Scotland.

-Situated in sunny California, Westcliff University requires a GPA of 2.
-They are a relatively small university with approximately 1000 students and offer degrees in business and education.
+Situated in sunny California, Westcliff University requires a GPA of 2.0.
+It is a relatively small university with approximately 1,000 students and offer degrees in business and education.
 The university specifically places emphasis on the importance of practical and theoretical aspects of education in order to prepare its students academically, personally and professionally for the job market.

 Institute Of Technology Carlow

 IT Carlow was named the Sunday Times Institute of Technology of the Year in 2014.
-With a GPA requirement of 1.98, they offer programmes in sciences, health, computing, engineering, business and humanities.
-They are also the fourth largest institute in Ireland and offers numerous niche courses such as Aerospace Engineering and Computer Games Development.
+With a GPA requirement of 1.98, it offers programs in sciences, health, computing, engineering, business, and humanities.
+It is also the fourth largest institute in Ireland and offers numerous niche courses such as Aerospace Engineering and Computer Games Development.